Mimris/mimris/src/posts/011-OSDU4-Concept.md

 For modelling the Concepts, we use the IRTV-metamodel.

+For more detailed instructions see video:  https://app.guidde.com/playbooks/5kfvMyqNcETCnu44cx5u9h

+---

 #### Example: Concept Model:

 Example: Concept Model with Information objects and added Properties, Views, Tasks and Roles